markdown-party/mono/echo/README.md

                                                         (Aggregate)
 ```

 In this example, it's clear that the projection applies some events multiple times.
-A `OneWayProjection` is therefore well suited to model any _CmRDT_, such as [replicated growable arrays](https://github.com/markdown-party/mono/tree/main/markdown/src/commonMain/kotlin/party/markdown/rga), which are relevant for text editing.
+A `OneWayProjection` is therefore well suited to model any _CRDT_, such as [replicated growable arrays](https://github.com/markdown-party/mono/tree/main/markdown/src/commonMain/kotlin/party/markdown/rga), which are relevant for text editing.
 Here is a simple example with a grow-only set :

 ```kotlin
 class GSet<T> : OneWayProjection<Set<T>, T> {